 When a change is published that requires you to act because an IP address or URL was added, you should expect to receive 30 days notice from the time we publish the change until there is an Office 365 service on that endpoint.
+This is reflected as the Effective Date.
 Although we aim for this notification period, it may not always be possible due to operational, support, or security requirements.
 Changes that do not require immediate action to maintain connectivity, such as removed IP addresses or URLs or less significant changes, do not include advance notification.
+In these instances, no Effective Date will be provided.
 Regardless of what notification is provided, we list the expected service active date for each change.

 Change notification using the Web Service

 You can use the Office 365 IP Address and URL Web Service to get change notification.
 We recommend you call the /version web method once an hour to check the version of the endpoints that you are using to connect to Office 365.
 If this version changes when compared to the version that you have in use, then you should get the latest endpoint data from the /endpoints web method and optionally get the differences from the /changes web method.
 It is not necessary to call the /endpoints or /changes web methods if there has not been any change to the version you found.

 For more information, see Office 365 IP Address and URL Web Service.